MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_device_capabilities.md

 ### -field EjectSupported

-Specifies whether the device supports software-controlled device ejection while the system is in the <b>PowerSystemWorking</b> state.
+Specifies whether the device supports software-controlled device ejection while the system is in the **PowerSystemWorking** state.
 This member pertains to ejecting the device from its slot, rather than ejecting a piece of removable media from the device.

 ### -field Removable

 Specifies whether the device can be dynamically removed from its immediate parent.
-If <b>Removable</b> is set to <b>TRUE</b>, the device does not belong to the same physical object as its parent.
+If **Removable** is set to **TRUE**, the device does not belong to the same physical object as its parent.

-For example, if <b>Removable</b> is set to <b>TRUE</b> for a USB composite device inside a multifunction printer, the composite device does not belong to the physical object of its immediate parent, such as a USB hub inside a notebook PC.
+For example, if **Removable** is set to **TRUE** for a USB composite device inside a multifunction printer, the composite device does not belong to the physical object of its immediate parent, such as a USB hub inside a notebook PC.

-In most cases the bus driver, not the function driver, should determine the value of the <b>Removable</b> parameter of the device.
-For USB devices, the USB hub driver sets the <b>Removable</b> parameter.
+In most cases the bus driver, not the function driver, should determine the value of the **Removable** parameter of the device.
+For USB devices, the USB hub driver sets the **Removable** parameter.
 It should not be modified by the function driver.

-If <b>Removable</b> is set to <b>TRUE</b>, the device is displayed in the <b>Unplug or Eject Hardware</b> program, unless <b>SurpriseRemovalOK</b> is also set to <b>TRUE</b>.
+If **Removable** is set to **TRUE**, the device is displayed in the **Unplug or Eject Hardware** program, unless **SurpriseRemovalOK** is also set to **TRUE**.

 ### -field DockDevice